sighupio/fury-kubernetes-aws/README.md

 verify that the machines are reachable by ansible run `ansible all -m ping` while in the _ansible_ folder

+> If you are using _git crypt_, you might get a connection error from ansible.
+Check that the _ssh private key_ file has the right permissions, it should be 0600.
+If it doesn't have the right permissions run `chmod 0600 ../secrets/ssh-user`
 ---

 ## prepare cluster playbook